Bison Anatomy Bison Ecology Did you know? (Odd facts)

 6. Bull, 11 years old.
 7. Old “stub-horn” Bull, 20 years old.

-The horns of the cows are smaller at the base and they are more curved, also showing rings or wrinkles with age.
+The horns of the cows are smaller at the base and they are more curved, also showing rings or wrinkles and thickness with age.

 A bison has a large, low-hanging head supported by a prominent hump above the shoulder and massive neck muscles used to plow snow away from feeding sites and uses his weight behind it, in combat.
 Whether it be another bison, gate, or a YNP tourist.